 Brian Walsh has passion for Storytelling, Spirituality and Therapy, with a background in Psychotherapy, World Religions, and Celtic Studies.

-A Storyteller and a Celtic priest actively involved in the Southern Ontario Pagan community and the Campus Chaplains’ Association at the University of Toronto, Brian works in a major mental health facility as a Spiritual Care Provider and as a clinical educator in Spiritual Care.
-He has also been a Pagan Chaplain at the University of Toronto since 2002.
+A Storyteller and a Celtic priest actively involved in the Southern Ontario Pagan community and the Campus Chaplains’ Association at the University of Toronto, Brian works in a major mental health facility as a Spiritual Care Provider and as a CASC Supervisor-Educator in Spiritual Care.
+Adjunct faculty at Emanuel College, UofT, since 2018, Brian has also been a Pagan Chaplain at the University of Toronto since 2002.

 As a storyteller, Brian has told Celtic stories at numerous venues, including the Toronto Storytelling Festival; while guest lecturing at the University of Toronto; on stage at Dundas Square; and deep in the woods, around a campfire with friends.